github/codeql/change-notes/1.20/analysis-java.md

   collections, maps, and iterators.
 This affects all security queries, which can report more results based on such paths.
-* The `FlowSources` and `TaintTracking` libraries are extended to cover additional remote user input and taint steps from the Apache Thrift, Apache Struts, Guice and Protobuf frameworks.
+* The `FlowSources` and `TaintTracking` libraries are extended to cover additional remote user input and taint steps from the following frameworks: Guice, Protobuf, Thrift and Struts.
   This affects all security queries, which may yield additional results on projects that use these frameworks.